zmarvel/apt-monitor/README.md

 # apt-monitor

 apt-monitor provides a web interface to easily view which Aptitude-based systems need package upgrades.
-It uses the [Paramiko][parakmiko] library to establish an SSH connection to a list of systems, and the [Flask][flask] framework for the web interface.
+It uses the [asyncssh][asyncssh] library to establish an SSH connection to a list of systems, and the [Flask][flask] framework for the web interface.